+

 International Coursework

 - An official credential evaluation.
-A course-by-course credential evaluation is required for students who have studied at a college or university outside the United States.
+A course-by-course credential evaluation is required for students who have studied at a college or university outside of the United States.
 UMD must receive the official evaluation directly from an external evaluation service provider.
 Preferred external credential evaluation services include:

 - ECE (Education Credential Evaluators)